hoschi/yode/README.md

 * move up in code hierarchy to expand current scope of editor
 * new files can be created on the fly
 * simple layout logic
-    * open new function editor on right side so it doesn't botter left (main) side
+    * open new function editor on right side so it doesn't bother left (main) side
     * editor can be sized horizontally to fine tune screen space occupied
     * vertical size of editor is given by content
     * editor can be closed when not needed anymore